 It’s one of the first questions you’ll face as you set out on your Nuzlocke journey: “which starter should I pick for this game?”.
-We’ve put together guides ranking the starters in each generation, but there are a few simple tips you can remember to help you make this decision for yourself.
+Which starter is “best” varies each generation, but there are a few simple tips you can remember to help you make this decision for yourself no matter which Pokémon game you’re playing.
 Next time you’re beginning a new Nuzlocke journey, ask yourself the following four questions:

 1. What types of Pokémon do the early Gym Leaders use?

 The early stages of a Nuzlocke challenge can be difficult, as your selection of Pokémon at the beginning of the game will be very limited.
 Because you won’t have a lot of coverage options early on, it’s extremely helpful if your starter Pokémon has a type advantage against the first couple of Gyms you’ll be facing.
 While good matchups against later Gym Leaders are nice, you’ll generally have a greater variety of Pokémon by that point in the game to help you deal with them, so you should weight the early Gym Leaders more heavily when making your decision.

 2. What types of Pokémon are easy or hard to find in this generation?